makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 `<X_1 CAT = < X_2 CAT>`
 `<X_0 CAT = < X_2 CAT>`

-* (1) generalize over e.g. NP → NP PP and VP → VP PP
+* (1) generalize over eg NP → NP PP and VP → VP PP
   * any category can be followed by a prepositional phrase, and that the
-* (2) generalize over e.g. `S → S and S`, `NP → NP and NP`, and so on
+* (2) generalize over eg `S → S and S`, `NP → NP and NP`, and so on
   * any constituent can be conjoined with a constituent of the same category
-* not ... correct, or complete, accounts of the phenomena in question
+* not correct, or complete, accounts of the phenomena in question
 * constituents with constrained, but unspecified, categories
 * benefit: constituents that are not easily characterized using a synt cat
-  * e.g. English HOW-MANY construction from the WSJ (Jurafsky, 1992)
+  * eg English HOW-MANY construction from the WSJ (Jurafsky, 1992)
     * _How early does it open?_
     * _How deep is her Greenness?_
     * _How papery are your profits?_